OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Dalvik and ART both support the Java Native Interface (JNI), which defines defines a way for Java code to interact with native code written in C/C++.
 Just like on other Linux-based operating systes, native code is packaged into ELF dynamic libraries ("*.so"), which are then loaded by the Android app during runtime using the <code>System.load</code> method.

-Disassemblers with support for ELF/ARM binaries (i.e. all disassemblers in existence) can deal with Android native libraries without issues.
-We'll use IDA Pro in this example - you can try it out yourself with IDA's evaluation version.

 Download HelloWorld-JNI.apk from the OWASP MSTG repository and, optionally, install and run it on your emulator or Android device.
 The app is not excatly spectacular: All it does is show a label with the text "Hello from C++".
 In fact, this is the default app Android generates when you create a new project with C/C++ support - enough however to show the basic principles of how JNI calls work.

 <img src="Images/Chapters/0x05c/helloworld.jpg" width="300px" />